laynejohnson/tatami/README.md

 #### **Device Requirements :**

-- iOS device with A9 processor or later
+- iOS device with A9 processor or later.
-- iOS 11.0 or later
+- iOS 11.0 or later.

 ** XCode simulator does not support ARKit app preview.